 Up for a much needed review is my personal pair of the HE6se V2.
 This is an over-ear, open-back, planar magnetic headphone with a price point of $1799 USD.
 It usually goes on sale for $549 USD via an email promotion – brand spanking new.

 Disclosure: I bought this headphone directly from Adorama for the purpose of this review.
 The company did not ask me to say anything particular about it.
-All thoughts and opinion are of course my own.

-- Product Page: HiFiMan HE6se V2 Headphones
+- Product Page: HIFIMAN HE6se V2 Headphones

 - Price: $1799 USD (Standard) / $549 USD (Promo)